Horse hocks – keep them healthy!

 - Does he object to having a back leg lifted?
 Moving joints that hurt stinks – and your horse may try and tell you when you are just doing your regular grooming thing.

 - Monitor your horse’s back for soreness.
 Sore backs often tell you about saddle fit and/or any soreness in the hind leg joints.

-Joints and soft tissues will become heated and develop inflammation as your horse works.
+- Joints and soft tissues will become heated and develop inflammation as your horse works.
 This is the “wear and tear” that over time can contribute to joint soreness.
-The soft tissues that work hard are also subject to soreness, just as your muscles are sore after a work out.
-Taking care of our horses means attending to this, and as owners and care takers we have lots of options to support your horse’s hocks and surrounding tissues.
+The soft tissues that work hard are also subject to soreness, just as your muscles are sore after a workout.
+You can also use these methods to support hock health:

 - Cold hosing

 - Shockwave therapy (to be done by your Veterinarian)